Qumulo/QumuloAlerts/Docs/QumuloAlerts_config.md

 ## Plugin Configuration

 Normally, most plugins don't require any configuration.
 Remember that plugins should not do any processing, so should not require any configuration.
-The one significant difference is the **Quotas** plugin.
+The one significant difference is the **Quotas** and **Volume** plugins.

 ### Quotas Plugin Configuration